dividendnerd/dividendnerd.github.io/_posts/2018-06-10-everybody-has-to-learn.md

 ---
 ### beginners luck?

 The investment strategy I laid out suggested that in December 2018 I should reach 75/25 ratio of dividend stocks/ETFs.
-So I though, why not start right away?
+So I thought, why not start right away?
 I jumped in like a maniac searching for the right stocks for my portfolio.
 In my head it was like I needed that distributed portfolio with loads of dividend stocks right away.

 So that's when I dove in.